Lambert-Nguyen/cosmo-management/docs/DOCUMENTATION_INDEX.md

-# 📚 Aristay App Documentation Index
+# 📚 Aristay Documentation Index

-Welcome to the reorganized Aristay App documentation!
-This directory now contains all project documentation organized by category for better navigation.
+This is the central documentation hub for the Aristay project.
+All documentation has been comprehensively reorganized into logical categories for easy navigation and maintenance.

-## 📁 New Organized Structure
+## �️ Complete Documentation Structure

 ### 🚀 [setup/](./setup/)
 **Installation, deployment, and environment setup**